arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 type MyAPI = "foo" :> "bar" >: Get '[JSON] [Int]
 ```

+This defines the route `/foo/bar`.
 Rewriting this prefix would look like this:

 ```haskell
 type MyAPI = (:>) "foo" ((>:) "bar" (Get '[JSON] [Int]))